hifiberry/librespot/README.md

 Note: librespot only works with Spotify Premium

+## HiFiBerry fork

+This fork is based on the ashthespy/librespot fork that's used in  ashthespy/Vollibrespot.
+It includes a simple patch that stops other players before starting playback to make sure no other process is using the sound card anymore.

 ## This fork
 As the origin by [plietar](https://github.com/plietar/) is no longer actively maintained, this organisation and repository have been set up so that the project may be maintained and upgraded in the future.